taskylizard/flora/README.md

 ## API authentication

 - Login flow: `GET /auth/login` redirects to Discord OAuth (scopes: `identify guilds guilds.members.read`).
 The callback at `/auth/callback` sets an HTTP-only session cookie.
 Use `/auth/me` to verify the session.
+- Discoverable guilds: `GET /guilds` lists servers where the current user is admin/manage-guild and the bot is present.
+- CLI tokens: `POST /tokens` to mint a user token (returns plaintext once), `GET /tokens` to list, `DELETE /tokens/{id}` to revoke.
+Tokens can be used as `Authorization: Bearer <token>` in API calls.

 ## Developing